 others like green lacewing, are beneficial insects that feed on aphids, scale and other sap sucking or chewing insects helping to keep their numbers

 Check out the 'Backyard Buddies' from OCP.
 These are a range of beneficial insects, including the green lace wing and ladybird larvae, that you can purchase mail-order and release

 into your garden to control pests like scale and aphids naturally.
 Combine this with a regular spraying of pest oil or eco oil (But not white oil) at the first signs of scale and you can get the upper hand early.

 Ladybirds love eating aphids.
 Photo - Dimijana / Shutterstock.

 In the Veggie Patch:

 Time to get those winter veggies planted including kale, purple broccoli, and green feast peas.
-Sow seeds for root crops like carrots, which I think are better from seed.
+Sow seeds for root crops like carrots, which I think are

 Why not choose purple varieties this winter?
 There are so many different purple veg varieties now available.
 Why?
 It’s a return to how many of these veggies